How to choose the right superyacht hiring port

 If you're serious about getting your first job on a superyacht, it really is best to pick up and move to one of the main yachting hubs and hiring ports of the world to get started on your job search.

-Yachting Pages looks into where and when to find a superyacht job, helping yachties to choose a hiring port to suit their yacht job search and circumstances.
+Yachting Pages relays into where and when to find a superyacht job, helping yachties to choose a 'hiring port' to suit their yacht job search and circumstances.

 Finding a superyacht job: Choosing a hiring port